cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The connectivity subsystem includes the WiFi CPU core and possibly the Bluetooth CPU as well.
+* CQDMA: Command-Queue DMA.
+This is what MediaTek calls their DMA controller.
 * DBF: DSP Binary Filter.
 As the name implies, this is binary filter data that is loaded into and parsed by the firmware running on the Coresonic DSP.
 * DCM: Dynamic Clock Management.